 We reserve the right to take action against any account or user within the Service at any time for any reason.
-This may including restricting or banning the account and/or user.
+This may include restricting or banning the account and/or user.

 You are granting us with a non-exclusive, permanent, irrevocable, unlimited license to use, publish, or re-publish your Content in connection with the Service.
 You retain copyright over the Content.

 You agree to follow all rules and guidelines posted by authorized NamePros representatives, as interpreted by NamePros.
 Whether any activity is in violation of a rule or guideline is at the sole discretion of NamePros.
 All Users are expected to follow the rules, but NamePros cannot guarantee that they will do so.
 We do not guarantee that any rules will be enforced or how they will be enforced.

 You agree to create only a single account.
 This includes banned accounts, accounts created on behalf of business entities, and any other account that may be created by a single entity.
 An exception is made for accounts with active Business Membership subscriptions that are in good standing, at the sole discretion of NamePros.

 User accounts are for exclusive use by the individual or entity that created the account; they are not "owned" by anyone.
 You are responsible for your password, activity that occurs through your account, and you agree to not license, transfer, sell, or assign your user account without the NamePros Managing Director’s written approval.
 With the exception of people or businesses that are expressly authorized to create accounts on behalf of their employers or clients, NamePros prohibits the creation of an account for anyone other than yourself, and user accounts may not be used by multiple people.